•

 Bea Benkő

 I have been studying Mathematics and Computer Science at ELTE (Budapest), and I am currently a final-year PhD student working on continual learning, representation learning, out-of-distribution detection, machine unlearning.
-After working for over two years as a software developer during my undergraduate studies, I joined the AI research group at the Rényi Institute.
-As PhD student, I have participated in organizing machine learning journal club and deep learning seminars at ELTE, I have supervised BSc theses, and as AI module leader at the Milestone Institute, I have been mentoring high school students as well.
+After working for over two years as a software developer during my undergraduate studies, I joined the AI research group first at the Rényi Institute for Mathematics, and later at the HUN-REN Institute for Computer Science and Control (SZTAKI).

 broken image